seart-group/ghs/README_SETUP.md

    -- Initialize GitHub access tokens
    INSERT INTO access_token (value,added) VALUES ('<YOUR_GITHUB_ACCESS_TOKEN>',current_timestamp);
    ```

-### Initialize GitHub Access Tokens for Crawler
-- Make sure to enter at least one valid GitHub access token by updating `V1__initialize_tokens.sql` file before running the app for the first time.
-- Also specify the Crawler's programming languages in `V0__initialize_languages.sql`.

 ## 3. Running the `application`

 ### I. Running in IntelliJ